Police arrest man for first-degree battery from June shooting

 FAYETTEVILLE, Ark.
-(KFTA) — A man was arrested on a charge of battery from a June 2019 incident in Fayetteville.
+(KNWA) — A man was arrested on a charge of battery from a June 2019 incident in Fayetteville.

 Cortrail Matthews, 31, of Marianna was wanted for first-degree battery and a terrorist act, which are both felonies.